Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Introduction

 We conduct extensive experiments on three models and seven benchmarks, demonstrating that CalibAdv substantially improves both model performance and training stability.
-On average, CalibAdv yields a 11.80\% relative improvement in F1 score, while avoiding degradation of the model's natural language capabilities and the catastrophic training collapse.
-Our contributions can be summarized as follows: \begin{itemize} \item We mitigate the mismatch between intermediate step correctness and reward signals in GRPO-like training for multi-turn interactive tasks by introducing fine-grained advantage calibration at intermediate steps. \item We identify the root cause of training collapse in GRPO for deep search tasks and address this long-standing issue in the research community through rebalancing positive and negative advantages. \item Our experiments show that calibrating GRPO advantages is necessary, highlighting that while negative advantages provide crucial supervisory signals, they also carry the risk of performance degradation and training instability. \end{itemize}
+On average, CalibAdv yields a 11.80\% relative improvement in F1 score, while avoiding degradation of the model's natural language capabilities and the training collapse.
+Our contributions can be summarized as follows: \begin{itemize} \item We mitigate the mismatch between intermediate step correctness and reward signals in GRPO style training for multi turn interactive tasks by introducing a simple and readily available rule-based silver document proxy for fine-grained advantage calibration. \item We identify the root cause of training collapse in GRPO for search agent training and address this long-standing issue by rebalancing positive and negative advantages with a natural 1.0 scaling, enabling long-term stable training that benefits both future RL algorithm exploration and industrial-scale training. \item Extensive experiments demonstrate the effectiveness and practicality of CalibAdv, highlighting that negative advantages are a double-edged sword: while they provide crucial supervisory signals, they can also cause performance degradation and training instability if left uncalibrated. \end{itemize}